Humphrey Smith (businessman): Career

 After leaving Eton, Smith worked with his father, Geoffrey, at the family business.
-In May 1965, when Humphrey was 20, his father died and for a few years, the brewery was managed by executors and solicitors before Humphrey and his younger brother Oliver gradually assumed control, taking full charge by the early 1980s.
+In May 1965, when Humphrey was 20, his father died and, for a few years, the brewery was managed by executors and solicitors before Humphrey and his younger brother Oliver gradually assumed control, taking full charge by the early 1980s.

 Management style, controversies and philanthropy

-Humphrey Smith is known for his unconventional management style at Samuel Smith Brewery and its pubs.
-He has implemented policies such as banning music, television, mobile devices, and children in the company’s pubs.
+Humphrey Smith was known for his unconventional management style at Samuel Smith Brewery and its pubs.
+He implemented policies such as banning music, television, mobile devices, and children in the company's pubs.
 His brewery maintains traditional practices, including the use of dray horses for some beer deliveries.
-His management has been characterised as highly controlling, with Smith known to personally visit pubs to enforce company rules, occasionally resulting in immediate closures.
+His management was characterised as highly controlling, with Smith known to personally visit pubs to enforce company rules, occasionally resulting in immediate closures.
 On one occasion, a pub in Sheffield was closed after it failed to serve his preferred dessert.

-Criticism has also been directed at Smith's management of the brewery’s property portfolio, particularly in Tadcaster, where many Samuel Smith-owned pubs and residential properties remain unoccupied.
+Criticism was also directed at Smith's management of the brewery's property portfolio, particularly in Tadcaster, where many Samuel Smith-owned pubs and residential properties remain unoccupied.
 Some have suggested that this approach has contributed to the decline of the local high street.
-Smith's brewery has faced criticism from the GMB trade union over its treatment of managers.
+Smith's brewery faced criticism from the GMB trade union over its treatment of managers.
 In 2022, former managers won a constructive dismissal case against his company, with the judge raising concerns about its workplace culture.

-Smith’s philanthropic contributions include funding the construction of the Tadcaster Community Swimming Pool, which opened in 1994 on brewery land.
-In 1995 the brewery also undertook the restoration of the 14th-century Old Vicarage, surpassing English Heritage standards.
+Smith's philanthropic contributions included funding the construction of the Tadcaster Community Swimming Pool, which opened in 1994 on brewery land.
+In 1995, the brewery also undertook the restoration of the 14th-century Old Vicarage, surpassing English Heritage standards.
 Despite these efforts, the Old Vicarage has remained unoccupied since its renovation.

-Personal life and views
+Personal life, views and death

-Smith is known for his reclusive and frugal nature.
-He lives with his wife, Julia, at Oxton Hall in North Yorkshire.
-The couple was married in June 1985, and have two children: a daughter named Maude, who runs a homeware label in London, and a son named Samuel, who manages the brewery's pubs in London.
-He has been reported to walk long distances to avoid taxi fares, and for opting for a bus pass instead of driving.
+Smith was known for his reclusive and frugal nature.
+He lived with his wife, Julia, at Oxton Hall in North Yorkshire.
+The couple were married in June 1985, and had two children, a daughter and a son.
+He was reported to walk long distances to avoid taxi fares, and to opt for a bus pass instead of driving.

-He holds conservative Christian views.
-Smith's beliefs are reported to be influenced by his maternal grandfather, who served as the Bishop of Selby.
+Smith held conservative Christian views, reportedly influenced by his maternal grandfather, who served as the Bishop of Selby.
+He died on 29 June 2026, aged 81.